tomstark99/epic-kitchens-100-fyrp/README.md

 # Setup

+*The below instructions outline the process for the P01 subset but the same process can also be applied for using the full dataset to calculate ESVs.*

 ## Environment

 You will always need to set your PYTHONPATH to include the `src` folder.
 We provide an `.envrc` for use with [`direnv`](https://direnv.net/) which will automatically do that for you when you `cd` into the project directory.
 Alternatively just run: